biona001/GhostKnockoffGWAS/docs/src/man/solveblocks.md

 There are 2 options:

 1. One can defined each start and end position by leveraging existing quasi-independent regions for your target sample.
-For example, we previously used the European blocks of [ldetect](https://bitbucket.org/nygcresearch/ldetect-data/src/master/).
+For example, we previously used the output of `ldetect` in [HG19](https://bitbucket.org/nygcresearch/ldetect-data/src/master/) or [HG38](https://github.com/jmacdon/LDblocks_GRCh38?tab=readme-ov-file).
+The blocks are defined using data from 1000 genomes project.
 2. Given individual level data, one can compute approximately independent LD blocks directly, see [reference](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8696101/) and [R software](https://privefl.github.io/bigsnpr/reference/snp_ldsplit.html).

 For option 2, we provide an [R script](https://github.com/biona001/GhostKnockoffGWAS/blob/main/src/ld_split.R) which can be ran in the terminal (this requires the `R` packages `bigsnpr` and `dplyr`).
 Usage: